junokili/tuktuktours/README.md

 - **Sorting Menus** - users can sort the and posts by date (oldest / newest) and title (A-Z / Z-A)
 - **Individual Post pages** - to display the full content of individual posts, including comments
 - **Individual Post pages - Commmenting** - a form for authenticated users to add comments to individual posts
+- **Manage Posts** - superusers have access to simple forms to view, create, edit and delete blog posts

 ### Contact Us app:
 - **Contact Us** - for users to easily address queries to or ask for additional